schroth Method for scoliosis

 Traditionally, the first line of treatment is: “watch and see.”
 If no progression, great; and if the curve progresses the patient is sent to bracing and then surgery.

-We perform the Schroth Method in both intensive formats (3-4 hours/day) and in the traditional therapy setting (1 hour/day).
+Our team performs the Schroth Method in both intensive formats (3-4 hours/day) and in the traditional therapy setting (1 hour/day).

 SCHROTH FACTS & FAQS